Visibility: Fog, mist, haze, and freezing drizzle

 The international definition of fog is a visibility of less than 1 km; mist is a visibility of between 1 km and 2 km and haze from 2 km to 5 km.
 Fog and mist are generally assumed to be composed principally of water droplets, haze and smoke can be of smaller particle size.
 This has implications for sensors such as thermal imagers (TI/FLIR) operating in the far-IR at wavelengths of about 10 μm, which are better able to penetrate haze and some smokes because their particle size is smaller than the wavelength; the IR radiation is therefore not significantly deflected or absorbed by the particles.

-With fog, occasional freezing drizzle and snow can occur.
-This usually occurs when temperatures are below 0 C. These conditions are hazardous due to ice formation, which can be deadly, particularly so because of the low visibility, which usually accompanies these conditions at under 1,000 yards.
+Fog occasionally occurs along with freezing drizzle and snow.
+These cold weather events are caused largely by low-lying stratus clouds.
+This usually happens when temperatures are below 0 C. These conditions are hazardous due to ice formation, which can be deadly because of the low visibility (i.e., less than 1,000 yards) usually accompanying these conditions.
 The combination of low visibility and ice formation can lead to accidents on roadways.
-These cold weather events are caused largely by low-lying stratus clouds.